Azure/iot-identity-service/README.md

     # export PKCS11_BASE_SLOT='pkcs11:token=Key pairs?pin-value=1234'

     # If device identity is set to `x509_ca` or `x509_thumbprint`, and thus the IoT Hub connection would use a device ID client cert,
-    # set the env var to preload the key in ksd
+    # set the env var to preload the key in aziot-keyd
     #
-    # env 'PRELOADED_KEY:device-id=file:///path/to/key.pem' cargo run -p ksd
+    # env 'PRELOADED_KEY:device-id=file:///path/to/key.pem' cargo run -p aziot-keyd
     #
     # Otherwise, run it without that env var
-    cargo run -p ksd # The server will remain running.
+    cargo run -p aziot-keyd # The server will remain running.
     ```

-1. Start `csd` in another shell
+1. Start `aziot-certd` in another shell

     ```sh
     # HOMEDIR_PATH is a directory where cert files will be stored.